faramarzmunshi/d2l-nlp/chapter_NLP/3 Co-occurrence Matrices and the Math behind Skip-gram and CBOW models.md

 ## The Continuous Bag Of Words (CBOW) Model

 The continuous bag of words (CBOW) model is similar to the skip-gram model.
 The biggest difference is that the CBOW model assumes that the central target word is generated based on the context words before and after it in the text sequence.
-With the same text sequence "the", "man", "loves", "his" and "son", in which "loves" is the central target word, given a context window size of 2, the CBOW model is concerned with the conditional probability of generating the target word "loves" based on the context words "the", "man", "his" and "son"(as shown in Figure 12.2), such as
+With the same text sequence "the", "man", "loves", "his" and "son", in which "loves" is the central target word, given a context window size of 2, the CBOW model is concerned with the conditional probability of generating the target word "loves" based on the context words "the", "man", "his" and "son", such as

 $$\mathbb{P}(\textrm{"loves"}\mid\textrm{"the"},\textrm{"man"},\textrm{"his"},\textrm{"son"}).$$